ssb22/adjuster/README.md

  : Cancels any earlier `--write-rules` option in Makefile variables etc

 `--read-rules`
  : Read rulesFile from a previous run, and apply the output options to it.
-You should still specify the input formatting options (which should not change), and any glossfile or manualrules options (which may change), but no input is required.
+You should still specify the input formatting options (which should not change), and any glossfile or manualrules options (which may change), but no input is required (unless you're using `--summary` without `--norefs`).

 `--no-read-rules`
  : Cancels any earlier `--read-rules` option in Makefile variables etc